bestfocus/cal_fast_fourier_transform/README.md

 # License

-It doesn't need a license to use this program
+It doesn't need a license to use this program.